fastscape-lem/fastscapelib/doc/source/guide_flow.md

 {py:class}`~fastscapelib.FlowGraph` object is ready to accumulate some locally produced quantity or flux along the network via the {py:meth}`~fastscapelib.FlowGraph.accumulate` method.
-This is handy for computing a range of simulation internal variables, model outputs and/or diagnostics.
+This is handy for computing a range of internal variables, model outputs and/or diagnostics during a simulation.
+Flow accumulation requires a source term, which may be spatially uniform or variable.

 :::{note}

 The input source term passed to {py:meth}`~fastscapelib.FlowGraph.accumulate` must expressed in units per-area.
-It will be integrated uniformly over the area surrounded by each grid node (cell).
+It will be integrated uniformly over the area surrounded by each grid node given by ``nodes_areas()``.

 :::